 When your sequences are known, it marks a change of season.
 The initial connection the relationship was founded on begins to either erode, or transition.

 A gray monolith and caustic union erode into stultifying repetition and resentment.
-An iridescent dyad transitions into comforting consistency; when your idiosyncrasies cease being revealing, they become endearing.
+An iridescent dyad transitions into comforting consistency; this is when your idiosyncrasies cease being revealing, and become endearing.
+Love is knowing what your spouse’s behavioral loops look like, and adoring them.

-If the relationship maintains its affection after your sequences are laid bare, it’s an indicator of love.
+If the relationship maintains its affection after sequences are known, it’s an indicator of bond.
 You know what’s coming, and you relish it.
 Your loops intertwine with my loops.
-Of course not every pattern is a treasure, but in the aggregate… you want to experience them on repeat for the rest of your life.
-Patterns of comfort blossom out of adoration and worship.
-Something you increasingly can’t live without.
+Of course not every pattern is always a treasure, but in the aggregate… you want to experience them on repeat for the rest of your life.
+Patterns of comfort blossom out of adoration and worship, they’re something you can’t imagine living without.

-Passion’s early seasons nurture a base of soulful intimacy, and allow a dyad to transition from one of sensation to soulfulness.
+Passion’s early seasons nurture a base of soulful intimacy, and allow a dyad to transition from sensation to soulfulness.
 A colorful dyad is sustained by a communion that sees patterns of comfort in the other.
-A salutary nuclear family sprouts out of it.
+A nuclear family sprouts out of it.

 The foundations of a family entail stability through reliability, built upon loving predictability.
 Children notice when their parents don’t appreciate each other’s loops.